-Conestogas were designed and constructed by the Budd Company, a Philadelphia-based builder of railroad cars, automobile, bus, and truck bodies.
+Conestogas were designed and constructed by the Budd Company, a Philadelphia-based builder of railroad cars and bodies for automobiles, buses, and trucks.
 The Conestoga was made with shotwelded stainless steel, as with other Budd products.

 The Army and Navy initially ordered several hundred Conestogas, but by the time the prototype flew in late 1943 aluminum production had caught up with demand and other, more conventional, cargo & transport aircraft were being built in quantity.
 In the end only 20 Conestogas were built, 3 test aircraft and 17 production units for the Navy, which designated it the RB-1.

-Budd’s design was innovative for its day: the cargo compartment sat level to the ground on tricycle landing gear; the cockpit, wings, and tail were placed above the cargo area; it had a powered loading door in the back.
+Budd’s design was innovative for its day: the cargo compartment sat level with the ground; the cockpit, wings, and tail were placed above the cargo area; it had a powered loading door in the back.
 This pioneering design lives on in more modern military transports, from the Lockheed C-130 Hercules and C-141 Starlifter to Boeing’s C-17 Globemaster III.

 The loading door could be lowered to the ground to serve as a vehicle ramp; it could also be lowered to a level position so that freight could be moved directly from truck beds into the cargo bay.
-Inside, there was an electrically powered overhead cargo hoist and winch to help position heavy pallets and vehicles.
+Inside, an electrically powered overhead cargo hoist and winch helped position heavy pallets and vehicles.

 On the downside, the Conestoga was powered by the same twin-row Pratt & Whitney radial engines used in the Douglas C-47, which it outweighed by 3,000 pounds, so its performance was doggish (the old joke was that for a plane built a railroad car company, it not surprisingly flew like one).

 The Navy accepted its 17 RB-1s in 1944 and retired them in early 1945.
-During their brief wartime service they didn’t see combat, but were used instead as utility aircraft at home-based naval air stations.
+During their brief wartime service they saw no combat, instead flying as utility aircraft at home-based naval air stations.
 After the Navy retired them, they were transferred to the War Assets Administration, which sold them as surplus.
 The most notable buyer was National Skyway Freight Corporation in Long Beach, California, which bought 12 surplus RB-1s.

 Skyway, also known as the Flying Tiger Line, sold four of its newly-acquired Conestogas to an oil company in Central America, then operated the rest from its home base in Long Beach, California.
-Skyway flew Conestogas into the 1950s, by which time it had officially changed its name to Flying Tiger Line, picked up several big government contracts, and upgraded to larger and more modern aircraft.
+Skyway flew Conestogas into the 1950s, by which time it had officially changed its name to Flying Tiger Line.
+The company soon picked up government contracts and began upgrading its fleet with larger and more modern aircraft.